christophelc/chess_rust/README.md

 - End games evaluation: a draw game is worth 0, a white mat is worth +∞ and a black mat is worth -∞.
 And we detect position with insufficient material like King and Knight agains King.
 - To force a draw, we added a bonus / malus.

+There is Time management: this is a prerequiste to make tournaments against other computers.
+The algorithm is very basic as a first implementation.

 ### Forcing a draw

 Let us consider the following position using the FEN notation: